 \section{Discussion}

-The proof of guesswork brings the workbench of experiment out from the shadow of theory.
-This renewed respect for experimental practice draws theoretical attention to the physical clocks that make time: to tick closely together, they need adjustments guided by guesswork that anticipates unpredictable deviations.
-Attention to the hardware of digital computation and communication merges these into computational networks, which depend on logical synchronization, maintained with the help of adjustments, again guided by guesswork that anticipates unpredictable deviations.

-A salient feature of electronic digital hardware is its dependence on physically distinct conditions, interspersed with transitions among these conditions.
-It is the handling of distinctions that makes necessary the logical synchronization of computational networks.
-The recognition of a physics of distinctions leads to the representation of computational networks in the mathematics of graphs with live and safe marking families.
-This representation reminds one that contrary to a linear ``begin--end'' view of computation, computing is circulatory in a cycle of change, test, and debug, and the proof elevates debug to a necessity.
-By recognizing the unpredictability of changes, this cycle is a cartoon of the scientific approach, and the same cartoon speaks for biological evolution.
+The demonstration of essential guesswork draws theoretical attention to the experimental investigations of the distinct physical conditions on which computational networks depend.
+For a prime example, logical synchronization of a computational network requires frequent adjustment of clock rates, guided by guesswork that anticipates unpredictable deviations.
+Contrary to a linear ``begin--end'' view of computation, computational networks operate in a cycle of guess, test, and debug.
+By denying ``final answers,'' the proof of guesswork elevates debugging to the level of a necessity.
+By recognizing the unpredictability of changes, this cycle is an analogy for both the scientific approach and biological evolution.

-Our formulation of computational networks is deliberately restricted to their logical aspect, and this makes computational networks and their unpredictable revisions suitable for characterizing biological intelligence.

-Computational networks are physical mechanisms designed for logical operations represented mathematically by marked graphs.
-The physical mechanisms must {\it move} but the mathematically defined marked graphs, like any formulas, sit still on the page.
-A gap between movement and stillness has to be bridged by interpretation beyond the expressive power of mathematics.
-That interpretation allows a succession of snapshots to evoke the seeing of motion.
-A point worth emphasizing is the demonstration in \cref{sec:4} of a computational network that admits of no sequence of unambiguous global snapshots but can be related to a marked graph by local snapshots.
+We represent computational networks by graphs with live and safe families.
+Computations must {\it move} but the mathematically defined marked graphs expressed in formulas sit still on the page.
+Throughout physics, the gap between physical motion and mathematical stillness is bridged by interpretations beyond the expressive power of mathematics, as when a succession of snapshots evokes a sense of motion.
+We call attention to the demonstration in \cref{sec:4} of a computational network that admits no sequence of unambiguous global snapshots but can be related to a marked graph by local snapshots.

 Our formulation of computational networks is deliberately restricted to their logical aspects, making computational networks and their extra-logical changes suitable for characterizing cognition in living organisms.
 Changes in the corresponding live and safe marked graphs are a promising topic for further investigation \cite{80Murata,81Murata}.